Skip to main content

 2 mentions Positive Neutral Negative

-The music is well-crafted, featuring fun and occasionally playfully frustrating snippets that complement the game's unique and adorable art style.
-Overall, the soundtrack enhances the captivating and therapeutic atmosphere for players.
+The music is well-composed, featuring fun and occasionally playfully frustrating snippets that complement the game's unique and charming art style.
+Overall, the soundtrack enhances the captivating and therapeutic atmosphere of the game.

 • “Great writing and music.”